maurov/xraysloth/docs/source/index.rst

    changelog.rst
    data_model/index.rst
    modules/index.rst
+   workflows/index.rst

 :doc:`installation`
   Step-by-step guide to installation.

+:doc:`workflows/index`
+  Personal notes on workflows.

+:doc:`data_model/index`
+  How the data are structured (from file to memory and back).

 :doc:`changelog`
   List of changes.

-:doc:`data_model/index`
-  How the data are structured (from file to memory and back).

-:doc:`workflows/index`
-  Personal notes on workflows.

 :doc:`modules/index`
   Documentation automatically built from the docstrings of the packages included in *sloth*.

 Indices
 -------